What can we do about robocalls?

 - The FTC should require the use of methods to authenticate caller ID that cannot be spoofed.
 This approach, called STIR (Secure Telephone Identity Revisited), exists and is under consideration by the FTC.
 They should move forward with this initiative.

 TransNexus engineers are experts on fraud detection and STIR.
-We have software available today that can detect suspicious calls and either block or divert them for special handling by systems like Captcha.
-And when the FTC gives the green light on STIR, we’ll be ready.
+We have software available today that can detect suspicious calls and either block or divert them for special handling by systems like CAPTCHA.
+It’s ready today.